Killed by a scam: A father took his life after losing his savings to international criminal gangs. He’s not the only one - KESQ

 “The unfortunate reality is that scammers may pull on the heartstrings on those looking for love or connection – on dating apps and on all online platforms,” a spokesman for Match group, which owns Tinder, said in a statement.

-Both Match and Facebook and Whatsapp parent company Meta told CNN they are working to prevent scammers from using their platforms, by flagging suspicious language and educating their users.
-CNN has reached out to LinkedIn and Bumble for comment.
+Match, Bumble, Facebook and Whatsapp parent company Meta told CNN they are working to prevent scammers from using their platforms, by flagging suspicious language and educating their users.
+In a statement to CNN a Bumble spokesperson said they have introduced AI to help identify spam, scam and fake profiles “aiming to take action before such profiles have the opportunity to interact with members.”
+CNN has reached out to LinkedIn for comment.

 In May, a group of tech companies including cryptocurrency exchange platform Coinbase, Meta, Match group and the anti-scam charity organization GASO announced the “Tech Against Scams Coalition,” acknowledging that scams “are a pervasive issue across the entire tech landscape.”